-Day Hours Day Hours

-7 days a week 24 hours a day
+Day Hours Day Hours 7 days a week 24 hours a day

-The second s

-6. Describe any potential noise emanating from the proposed use:
+6, Describe any potential noise emanating from the proposed use:

-- A. Describe the noise levels anticipated from all mechanical equipment and patrons.
-Typical for residential and hotel uses. - B. How will the noise from patrons be controlled?
-Property and hotel management application DSUP and site plan.pdf
+A; Describe the noise levels anticipated from all mechanical equipment and patrons.
+Typical for residential and hotel uses.

-7. Describe any potential odors emanating from the proposed use and plans to control them:
+- Β. How will the noise from patrons be controlled?
+Property and hotel management - 7.
+Describe any potential odors emanating from the proposed use and plans to control them: